-- Medical expenses the amount of medical care insurance and long-term care insurance claimed as a subtraction for Wisconsin. - Interest paid on a second home located outside Wisconsin. - paid on a residence which is a boat. - paid to purchase or hold U.S. government securities. - Miscellaneous deductions the amount deducted as a repayment of income previously taxed if you are claiming a Wisconsin credit for this repayment. - Contributions, miscellaneous, interest, and other itemized deductions allocated to you by a tax-option (S) corporation if you treated the deduction as a subtraction.
+- Medical expenses the amount of medical care insurance and long-term care insurance claimed as a subtraction for Wisconsin. - Interest paid on a second home located outside Wisconsin. - paid on a residence which is a boat. - paid to purchase or hold U.S. government securities. - Contributions and interest allocated to you by a tax-option (S) corporation if you treated the deduction as a subtraction.

 Note The line references on Schedule 2 are to Schedule A of federal Form 1040.
-If you are filing federal Form 1040NR, use only the amounts from the following lines of Schedule A of Form 1040NR to complete Schedule 2:
+If you are filing federal Form 1040NR, fill in only the amount from line 7 of Schedule A of Form 1040NR (Gifts to U.S. Charities) on line 3 of Schedule 2.